-5. Certified Copies
+D. Certified Copies

-In order to expedite receipt of ex parte orders (whether entered with or without a hearing), parties are encouraged to pre-pay the Clerk of the Court for any certified or true copies at the time of eFiling.
+In order to expedite receipt of electronically entered orders (whether entered with or without a hearing), parties are encouraged to pre-pay the Clerk of the Court for any certified or true copies at the time of eFiling.